 How Many Calories Does It Take To Build a Pound of Muscle?

-Now, a mason can only lay so many stones in a day.
+At the same time, you don’t want to eat too much.
+A mason can only lay so many stones in a day.
 Giving him more energy than he can use won’t help him lay those stones any faster.
-Instead, the extra calories will simply be saved for later.
-They’ll be stored as body fat.
-So, how many extra calories should you eat every day to maximize your rate of muscle growth?
+Instead, the extra calories will simply be stored as body fat.

 Estimating the Energy Cost of Building Muscle

 Once you’ve built that pound of muscle, you also need to maintain it and carry it around.
 This burns another 12 or so calories per day.
-That isn’t much yet, but as you get deeper into a bulk, the extra muscle adds up.
+As you get deeper into a bulk, those extra pounds of muscle add up.
 By the time you’ve gained 20 pounds, that’s another 240 calories you’re burning every day.
-To keep building muscle, you’ll need to factor that in.

 Hardgainers & the Role of Genetics